 A spot to play, make friends, and swim in the pool, Camp J offers up a rounded day camp experience.
 It's a fun way to start the day and prep kids for the entertaining activities and stories that will be shared throughout the day.

 KidArt Camp at KMAC

 The Kentucky Museum of Art and Craft offers week-long summer camps for elementary and middle school aged children.
 At KidArt Camp, a different art medium is introduced each day.
 Paint, fiber, mixed media and more will all be covered.
 There is also a Clay Camp, focusing on ceramics.
 Kids in middle school can try out the Blackacre Camp, an opportunity to spend time with artists in the Blackacre Nature Conservancy.
 For the younger set, KMAC offers half or full day options.

 Historic Locust Grove

-There are three different camps; Colonial Music Workshop, Nature Camp and Craft Camp.
+There are different camps, like Shakespeare and History camps.
 These week-long camps give children the opportunity to explore how things were created long ago.
 Sign up for one or all three.

-Twelve community centers of Louisville Metro Parks offer summer camps.
+Several community centers of Louisville Metro Parks offer summer camps.
 The programs are designed for ages 6-12.
 There is one teen camp offered, too.
 Fees vary and financial aid is available.
-The theme this year is "Fantastic Voyage," and focuses on fitness, arts, environment and education.

 With classrooms and Beckley Creek Park, campers learn through hands-on science investigations in and near the great outdoors.
-There are camps for children in grades 1-5, each week there is a different theme.
-Choose from Wild Music Summer Camp, Art in the Park Summer Camp, Nature’s Engineers Summer Camp and many more.
+There are camps for children in grades k-6, each with different themes.
 Parkland members receive a discounted camp price and campers are to bring their own lunch, snack and bottle of water each day.